-Nikon D3300 versus Nikon D5600
+Nikon D3300 vs D5600

-The Nikon D3300 and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in January 2014 and November 2016.
+The Nikon D3300 and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in January 2014 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is somewhat smaller (1 percent) than the Nikon D3300.
 However, the D5600 is markedly heavier (8 percent) than the D3300.
 In this context, it is worth noting that neither the D3300 nor the D5600 are weather-sealed.

-|Nikon D3300»||124 mm||98 mm||76 mm||430 g||700||no||2014||499||Nikon D3300|
+|Nikon D3300»||124 mm||98 mm||76 mm||430 g||700||n||Jan 2014||499||Nikon D3300|

 |Nikon D5600«||124 mm||97 mm||70 mm||465 g||970||n||Nov 2016||699||Nikon D5600|

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.